David Garrett (screenwriter)

+The Warner Brothers television series "Living with Fran", which Garrett co-created with Jamie Kennedy, was based upon Garrett's life story.

-David inked a one-year development deal with Fox Television in the early days of the internet when iFilm aired his short film Sunday's Game.
-Thereafter, David wrote and produced over 100 films and television series, including Cabin Girl, Neighborhood Watch, The Threesome, Crescent City, and Portal in the Pines.
+Garrett inked a one-year development deal with Fox Television in the early days of the internet when iFilm aired his short film Sunday's Game.
+Thereafter, Garrett wrote, produced and acted in over 100 films and television series, including Cabin Girl, Neighborhood Watch, The Threesome, Crescent City, DIY or Die, Oscar Shaw and Portal in the Pines.

+In 2025, Garrett played Pastor Hobson in the action feature film Oscar Shaw alongside Michael Jai White.
+He also played Janitor Markus in the sci-fi feature film Portal in the Pines alongside Jamie Kennedy.